1. The distance of the thermometer to the measured surface should be 5–8 cm.

-4. Always wipe your forehead with a cloth and remove any potential barriers such as make-up or skin cream.
+4. Always wipe the forehead with a cloth and remove any potential barriers such as make-up or skin cream.

 5. The thermometer measures the temperature on the surface of the forehead.
-Therefore, do not take a measurement immediately after removing something that covered the head or, for example, if a child has been laying on their front.
+Therefore, do not take a reading immediately after removing a head covering or, for example, if a child has been laying on their front.

 6. Small children (especially those under 2 years) lose heat through the surface of the head.
 For this reason, fluctuations in temperature may occur on the face when a fever occurs.
 If the baby's temperature is over 38 degrees, perform 3 further measurements on different parts of the forehead and calculate the average of the results.
 Also, should fever be present, increase the frequency of the measurements in order to monitor the child's temperature over a period of time thus obtaining a more accurate indication.